uncbiag/easyreg/doc/source/notes/train_your_own_model.rst

 Train your own model
 ========================================

-In this tutorial, we would step by step showing how to train your own model.
+In this tutorial, we would show how to train your own model.

 The data part refers to prepare_data section.